-Here is information about how to arrange this, and the documents that you will need to bring with you.
+Here is information about Marriage how to arrange this, and the documents that you will need to bring with you.

-If you are a job seeker, you may reside in Denmark for up to six months without a registration certificate.
-The periods of three and six months are calculated from the date of entry.
+As an EU citizen or a citizen from Switzerland you may freely enter Denmark and remain in this country for up to 3 months without an EU residence document (registration certificate).
+If you are a job seeker, you may reside in Denmark for up to 6 months without a registration certificate.
+The periods of 3 and 6 months are calculated from the date of entry.

-If you are a citizen of Finland, Iceland, Norway or Sweden, you need not apply for a registration certificate because as a citizen of a Nordic country you have a right to reside in Denmark without permission.
+If you are a citizen of Finland, Iceland, Norway or Sweden, you need not to apply for a registration certificate because as a citizen of a Nordic country you have a right to reside in Denmark without permission.

 For more information about residence as an EU/EEA citizen: